hacks-guide/Guide_Wii/docs/de_DE/get-started.md

 ## Is your Wii already softmodded?

 If you have a Wii or Wii mini that is already softmodded and you would like to update your setup, follow [this](hackmii) guide to launch the HackMii installer from the Homebrew Channel, or Priiloader.
+Possible signs that your console is already softmodded include:

+- The Homebrew Channel is visible on the Wii menu
+- Other homebrew, including USB loaders or emulators are visible on the Wii menu
+- You are able to open [Priiloader](priiloader#section-iii---entering-priiloader) when attempting to do so
+- BootMii is visible when starting the console
+- There is already an SD card in your Wii that contains folders like `apps`

 ## Identify your console revision